go-vela/site/content/plugins/_index.md

 ## Secret

 {{% alert title="Note:" color="warning" %}}
 Secret plugins are configured with an allow list of available images via an administator on installation.
-To know which secret plugins are available for your Vela installation we recommend consulting your system administrators.
+To know which secret plugins are available for your Vela installation, we recommend consulting your system administrators.
 {{% /alert %}}

 Secret plugins are designed to be used to read secrets in volumes within the Vela workspace.
 When a secret plugin runs the plugin should write data to the custom Vela mount (`/vela/secrets/`) as key/value pairs.
 Secret plugins configuration works via environment variables that pass data from pipeline to the container at runtime.